nodejs/node/doc/api/child_process.md

 The `'exit'` event is emitted after the child process ends.
 If the process exited, `code` is the final exit code of the process, otherwise `null`.
 If the process terminated due to receipt of a signal, `signal` is the string name of the signal, otherwise `null`.
-One of the two will always be non-null.
+One of the two will always be non-`null`.

 When the `'exit'` event is triggered, child process stdio streams might still be open.